Kirkland Zoning Code Chapter 95

 Establishing a tree protection ordinance is one of the ways cities balance urban growth, maintain a livable community and preserve community character.
 The purpose of the 2018 tree code revision is to support the goals established in Kirkland’s Comprehensive Plan and the Urban Forestry Strategic Management Plan, to address issues and challenges that have arisen since the last tree code revision (2010) and to update the code so that it is effective and practical to use.

 Since June 2018, the Planning Commission has held several study sessions to review background information related to the City’s tree code, looking at progressively complex code issues and considering potential changes to the code.
-The Houghton Community Council and City Council received briefings on tree code issues throughout 2018.
+The Houghton Community Council and City Council received briefings on tree code issues throughout the project.

-At the November 8, 2018 Planing Commission meeting, staff was directed to consider input from a newly formed collaboration between the development community and citizens from the Finn Hill Neighborhood Alliance.
-Staff met with the stakeholder group through June 2019, returning to the Planning Commission and Houghton Community Council with progress reports on the stakeholder's general tree code concepts.The Planning Commission directed staff to proceed with draft code at their May 23, 2019 meeting.
+At the November 8, 2018 Planning Commission meeting, staff was directed to consider input from a newly formed collaboration between the development community and citizens from the Finn Hill Neighborhood Alliance.
+Staff met with the stakeholder group through September 2019, returning to the Planning Commission and Houghton Community Council with progress reports on the stakeholder's general tree code concepts.The Planning Commission directed staff to proceed with draft code changes at their May 23, 2019 meeting and incorporate feedback from the greater community at a joint Planning Commission-Houghton Community Council public hearing on November 5, 2019.

 A brief list of amendments under consideration include:

-- Tree removal allowances that consider property size
+- Increased tree removal allowances in relationship to property size

-- A condition rating system for trees required to be retained on development sites
+- Limiting trees that are required to be retained on development sites by their condition using a new rating system

 - Making tree retention decisions early in the short plat/subdivision design process